joakim/kay/README.md

     () => {
         clone: `Object.assign(Object.create(null), self)`

-        -- append itself as the parent of the clone `clone.lineage.push(WeakRef(self))`
+        -- append a reference to itself as the parent of the clone `clone.lineage.push(WeakRef(self))`

         return clone
     }